Fall of Nineveh: Aftermath

 There would be several more campaigns against Assyria by the Neo-Babylonians and their allies, including one against an allied Egyptian-Assyrian army.
-Thus, while the battle of Nineveh was a turning point in the war, Ashur-uballit II would fight on for several more years.
-His ultimate fate is not known or recorded — he may have been killed at the fall of Harran in 609 BC (which ended the Assyrian Empire) or at Carchemish in 605 BC (where Egypt and remnants of the army of the former Assyrian Empire were defeated); or he may have simply disappeared into obscurity.
+Thus, while the Fall of Nineveh was a turning point in the war, Ashur-uballit II would fight on for several more years.
+His ultimate fate is not known or recorded — he may have been killed at the Fall of Harran in 609 BC (which ended the Assyrian Empire) or at Carchemish in 605 BC (where Egypt and remnants of the army of the former Assyrian Empire were defeated); or he may have simply disappeared into obscurity.